Milen-Mikov/Portfolio/README.md

 ## KREPE-3 Flight Computer
 I designed the full flight computer stack used in the University of Kentucky's upcoming 2026 flight of the [Kentucky Re-entry Universal Payload System (KRUPS)](https://research.uky.edu/news/departments-mae-and-ece-make-history-5-capsules-successful-return-space) Hypersonic Re-entry vehicle.

-This included schematic capture and a completely new PCB layout which optmized the capsules for ease of assembly and debugging.
+This included schematic capture and a completely new PCB layout which was optimized for ease of assembly and debugging.
 I also created all of the wiring harnesses used in the capsule.

 Examples of these designs can be seen below.